What is CENMAC?

 Can I refer anyone to you for help?

-We support a variety of students, including those with a physical disability who have difficulty with written communication.
-We support students with spoken communication difficulties, as well as those who have challenges around accessing education.
-This includes a fairly wide range of students including those with an autistic spectrum disorder, dyspraxia, dyslexia, motor skills difficulties, sensory impairments or AAC users.
+We support a variety of children and young people, including those with a physical disability who have difficulty with written communication.
+We support children and young people with spoken communication difficulties, as well as those who have challenges around accessing education.
+This includes a fairly wide range including those with an autistic spectrum disorder, dyspraxia, dyslexia, motor skills difficulties, sensory impairments or AAC users.

 I need a laptop for my child – will you supply it?

-CENMAC will assess your child’s needs and if appropriate will loan suitable assistive technology but a laptop may not be the best solution.
+CENMAC will assess your child’s needs and if appropriate will loan suitable assistive technology, but a laptop may not be the best solution.
 We have a wide range of equipment available to suit each individual.
 It may be advisable to look at what software the child or young person needs access to, rather than the hardware, and if it is already available in school.

 What happens if the loan equipment